tomcoolpxl/c64-synth/README.md

 ## AI & Development

-This mini-project served as a focused test of the **Gemini Pro CLI** to see if an AI agent could successfully translate hardware-level logic from 1980s BASIC and 6502 Assembly into a  functional JavaScript application.
+This mini-project has no real purpose.
+It served as a focused test of the **Gemini Pro CLI** to see if an AI agent could successfully translate hardware-level logic from 1980s BASIC and 6502 Assembly into a functional JavaScript application.

 The AI managed to decipher the frequency table generation, the screen memory scanning logic, and the "Snare Hack" synthesis trick.
 A fully working prototype, including the interactive sequencer, was delivered within **45 minutes** with only gentle coaching to refine the hardware timings.